ilmanzo/ilmanzo.github.com/content/post/systemd-socket-activated-services.md

 ## 🌿 Don't waste resources

 After some frantic weeks, you discover that your service is actually used, but not as much you expected.
-Only some people call it during to get random numbers, and only a few times per day; so it seems a bit of wasteful to have a Python interpreter always running and taking some megabytes of memory for a such small purpose.
+Only some people wants to get random numbers, and only a few times per day; so it seems a bit of wasteful to have a Python interpreter always running and taking some megabytes of memory for a such small purpose.
 So, let's prepare a `socket` unit file:

 ```ini
 # /etc/systemd/system/diceroll.socket